 Lonely Planet’s Travel Book (£26): I have a whole shelf of Lonely Planet books, but this is a coffee table book on a grand scale, with a double page spread for every country in the world.
 It’s full of big, beautiful photographs as well as maps and information about each of the 230 countries, so you’ll never run out of travel ideas (and learn lots of useful pub quiz facts).

-36 Hours Weekend Guides to Europe, the USA and Canada or Latin America and Caribbean (£20): These New York Times weekend guides have a selection of 36-hour itineraries.
+36 Hours Weekend Guides to Europe, the USA and Canada or the World (£21): These New York Times weekend guides have a great selection of 36-hour itineraries.
 There are maps and recommendations for what to do, see and eat in a mix of city breaks, coastal and countryside escapes – and they’re not just in obvious destinations either.

 Travel books (from £5): There are so many travel-themed books around, from guidebooks to fiction, it can be hard to know where to start.
 I’ve got lots of recommendations in my 30 books for travellers post, but few of my favourites are On the Map for cartography lovers, Ticket to Ride for train fans and Love with a Chance of Drowning for travel memoirs.

-Water bottle (£8): Single-use plastics have become public enemy number one this year, and at this bargain price there’s no excuse not to get a refillable water bottle to carry with you.
-This stainless steel water bottleis plastic-free, insulated, comes in lots of different colours and will keep your water cold all day (or your flask of tea/mulled wine hot in winter).
+Water bottle (£9): Single-use plastics have become public enemy number one this year, and at this bargain price there’s no excuse not to get a refillable water bottle to carry with you.
+This stainless steel water bottle is plastic-free, insulated, comes in lots of different colours and will keep your water cold all day (or your flask of tea/mulled wine hot in winter).

-Reusable picnic set (£32): Sticking with the plastic-free theme, this lunchbox and cutlery set is a smart and sustainable alternative to disposable plates and plastic cutlery.
+Reusable picnic set (£25): This lunchbox and cutlery set is a smart and sustainable alternative to disposable plates and plastic cutlery.
 It’s made from stainless steel with a vacuum seal so you don’t have to worry about it leaking and a silicone strap to attach the cutlery to the box so it doesn’t get lost in the bottom of your bag.

 Tropic skincare kit (£28): UK toiletry and make up brand Tropic use sustainable ingredients, are palm oil and paraben free, and approved by the Vegan Society – plus they smell amazing and are gentle on the skin.
-Their skincare discovery kit is perfect for travel and includes mini versions of their top products like the cleanser, skin feast moisturiser and super greens serum.
+Their skincare discovery kit is perfect for travel and includes mini versions of their top products like the cleanser, skin feast moisturiser and Rainforest Dew serum.

 4Ocean bracelet ($20): This bracelet is made from recycled glass beads with a cord made from recycled water bottles.
 But the organisation behind them also remove a pound of rubbish from the ocean for each one sold – and so far they’ve removed over two million pounds.
 The bracelets come in a variety of different colours named after different animals they help conserve.